Jacob-Short/mmg/README.md

 __Authors__= Jacob Short, Bethany Folino

-### Full Stack Application utilizing MongoDB as our database, Node and Express to construct our backend, and React as our IU.
+### Full Stack Application utilizing MongoDB as our database, Node and Express to construct our backend, and React as our UI.
 (MERN Stack)